 Updated Travel Regulations for Entry and Return to The Czech Republic

-The Ministry of Health has updated the list of countries according to the degree of epidemiological risk, effective from today, July 19th.
-Several countries have been removed from the list of green countries, and Cyprus has been moved from the red to the dark red category.
+The Ministry of Health has updated the list of countries according to the degree of coronavirus risk, effective from today, July 26th.
+The Netherlands and Spain, including the Balearic Islands, are in the dark red category.
+The red category is extended to Ireland, Monaco and Greece.
+Estonia is now in the orange category.
 Photo Credit: Mzcr.cz.

-Czech Rep., Jul 19 (BD) – Based on data from the European Center for Disease Prevention and Control (ECDC), the Czech Ministry of Health has updated the list of countries according to the degree of epidemiological risk, effective from today, July 19th.
-Entry restrictions remain the same for green and orange countries, and for red and dark red countries.
+Czech Rep., Jul 26 (BD) – Based on data from the European Center for Disease Prevention and Control (ECDC), the Czech Ministry of Health has updated the list of countries according to the degree of coronavirus risk, effective from today, July 26th.
+The entry regulations are now unified for green and orange groups of countries, and for red and dark red groups.

-Image: Rules of entry and return to the Czech Republic for citizens of the Czech Republic and EU+ countries, as well as for foreign nationals with residence permits issued by the Czech Republic or any other EU+ country.
+Image: Rules of entry and return to the Czech Republic for citizens of Czechia and EU+ countries as well as for foreign nationals with residence permits issued by Czechia or any other EU+ country.
 Credit: Mvcr.cz.

-To enter and stay in the Czech Republic, travellers from all countries, including green countries, are required to present a test and fill in the Passenger Locator Form.
+To enter and stay in the Czech Republic, travellers from all groups of countries, including green countries, are required to present a test and fill in the Passenger Locator Form.

-Third-country nationals who do not have a residence permit issued by the Czech Republic or long-term residence permits issued by another EU country are not allowed to enter Czech territory.
-Exemptions are listed on the Ministry of Health website.
+Third-country nationals who do not have a residence permit issued by the Czech Republic or long-term residence permit issued by another EU country are not allowed to enter Czech territory.
+Exemptions are listed at the Ministry of Health website.

 Image: Rules of entry and return to the Czech Republic for third-country nationals.
 Credit: Mvcr.cz.